MicrosoftDocs/architecture-center/docs/example-scenario/ai/training-python-models-content.md

 ### Stack Overflow FAQ matching scenario

-This scenario tunes a [scikit-learn](https://pypi.org/project/scikit-learn) pipeline to address frequently asked question (FAQ) matching.
+This scenario tunes a [scikit-learn](https://pypi.org/project/scikit-learn) pipeline to address frequently asked questions (FAQ) matching.
 The scenario uses a subset of Stack Overflow question data that includes original questions, their duplicate questions, and their answers.
 The model predicts the probability that a duplicate question matches one of the original questions.
 The goal is to build a model that finds similarities between duplicate questions.

 This scenario uses grid sampling, a hyperparameter tuning technique that does a simple grid search over values based on specified range and increment.
 This technique can exhaustively search over the entire search space.
 The grid sampling technique supports discrete hyperparameters and early termination of low-performing jobs.

 ### Out-of-stock detection scenario

-This scenario tunes an object detection model deployed as a web service to help detect out of stock products on store shelves.
+This scenario tunes an object detection model deployed as a web service to help detect out-of-stock products on store shelves.
 The model uses images of store shelves filled with products to predict empty spaces, and combines empty space predictions with other information sources, such as planograms and databases.
-This model uses a dataset distributed under the CC-BY 4.0 license and covers only empty space prediction.
+This model uses a dataset distributed under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0) and covers only empty space prediction.

 You can distribute hyperparameter tuning in neural networks by configuring multiple sets of hyperparameters, like number of hidden layers and learning rate, and running them on GPU-enabled compute clusters in parallel.
 For more information about state-of-the-art object detection algorithms, see [A Survey of Modern Deep Learning-based Object Detection Models](https://arxiv.org/abs/2104.11892).